 All rights are reserved

 I'm sure that some of you have observed that I'm not partial to any specific brand of tools.
+While my dream was to have a beautiful shop with matching tools it just wasn't practical.
+While I would love to have a shop of matching gold, gray, green or blue machines I've concentrated more on getting the best tool I could afford at the time to do a particular job.
+Most machines have been acquired through special sales or deals but all have been bought new.
 In some ways my shop seems to be a hodgepodge of brands and colors.
-While I would love to have a shop of matching gold, gray, green or blue machines I've concentrated more on getting the best tool I could afford at the time to do a particular job.
-Most have been acquired through special sales or deals but just about all have been bought new.
 I've often jokingly said that my woodworking shop is a rainbow of colors.
 While this may not make for a beautiful, uniform shop it works for me.

 As a teaser I've included a photo below of the windows and hand tool storage in my renovated shop.
-There is still a lot to do before I can post more pictures and do a shop tour video but they will be coming soon.
+There is still a lot to do before I can post more pictures and do a shop tour video.
+Hopefully that will be coming soon.

-NOTE: At the present time my workshop/garage is being totally cleaned and reorganized.
+NOTE: At the present time my workshop/garage is back to being totally cleaned and reorganized.
 This is a long overdue project that I've decided to get done as soon as possible.
-At this point I'm planning to be back up and running by late spring of 2018.
-Until then most, if not all, my furniture and other fine woodworking projects are on hold.
+At this point I'm planning to be back up and running by late spring of 2020.
+Right now I'm working on a stand for my lathe and grinder instead of any fine woodworking projects.
+Until that, my shop cleaning and better shop organization projects are complete most, if not all, my furniture and other fine woodworking projects are on hold.

 I attached steel extensions to the Rockler base.
 On top of that I placed two 2x6 boards and scraps of laminate flooring which made the extension exactly the same height as the table top.
-To attach the fence I used a scrap of mahogany that I’ve had for over 50 years.
+To attach the fence I used a scrap of mahogany that I’ve had since 1964.
 It was a shelf on the headboard of my bed when I was in high school.
 Part of my shop reorganization plans include dust collection underneath the router and making a set of drawers for bits and equipment in the Rockler stand.

-Back when I bought my SawStop the fence was optional.
+Back when I bought my SawStop the fence and extension table were optional.
 Because I'd had such an issue with the accuracy of the fence in my Craftsman table saw I decided to get what I considered the best fence available at the time.
 After extensive research I chose to buy an Incra fence but the fence section on their standard model wasn't long enough for the large SawStop table.
 I contacted Incra and they made a special, longer, fence just for me.
 Their customer service is excellent.
+I still haven't added an extension table but may add something on that side in the future.

 This mortiser has worked very well and the chisels that came with it are good quality.
 I did have to replace the piston that keeps the head from falling.
 The Steel City customer service handled the issue quickly but since then the the company has changed hands several times.
 According to their website, "Parts are now available for purchase from Canada."
-Hopefully if this happens again I can still get the part replaced.
+Hopefully if this happens again I can still get the part replaced but I'm not sure the parts are still available.

 More Tools to be